cognusion/AllHandsOnDeck/README.md

 Some Things You Haven't Asked Yet
 =================================

+## Running Without Filters

+Running a command or workflow with All, with no filters, is telling All, quite literally, "do this, on all the things".
+Filters limit the scope of execution.
+No filters: No limits.

 ## Semicolons & Sessions

 All is a remote shell interface, and as such pretty much anything you can do on a single shell (probably BASH) line, you can do in a single All command.
 You can use semicolons to separate statements just like you can in a shell, and they will act how you would expect.